 Washing these pots by hand is not difficult if you follow this method.

 First, soak it.
-And what I mean by soaking is to add hot (not cold) to the pot or roasting pan immediately after taking the food out.
+And what I mean by soaking is to add hot water (not cold) to the pot or roasting pan immediately after taking the food out.
 In other words, don’t allow the leftover food to dry, or the soak will take longer.
 If the pot is very dirty on the outside, you may need to do your soaking it in the sink.
-Do not add a lot of cold to a very as this may warp it.
+Do not add a lot of cold water to a very hot pan as this may warp it.